LOD-GEOSS/databus-snippets/README.md

 ## Folders & Files

 - `databus_api_examples` contains examples of JSON-LD files required for submitting data to the Databus.
-[Here](#uploading-to-the-databus) is a guide how to submit data to the Databus.
-- `oep_metadata` contains a example of metadata about wind turbines (from [here](https://openenergy-platform.org/dataedit/view/supply/wind_turbine_library)) and an example how to convert the json file to JSON-LD.
+- `oep_metadata` contains an example of metadata about wind turbines (from [here](https://openenergy-platform.org/dataedit/view/supply/wind_turbine_library)) and an example how to convert the json file to JSON-LD.
 - `databus_api_example.py` and `dev_databus_api_example.py` (for the new Databus version) are scripts mimicking the functionality of the [web submit form](https://databus.dbpedia.org/system/upload).